brettz9/webappfind/README-old.md

 POSSIBLE TODOS TO INCORPORATE BELOW
 1. Support processing of `filetypes.json` for directories (e.g., a
 "directoryMatches" property to be added to `filetypes.json`).
+1. Allow `filetypes.json` to support a hierarchy of custom types (e.g., schema->jsonschema) for meta-data purposes (possibly passing to applications, perhaps useful for namespacing)
+1. Possibility of utilizing `filetypes.json` on the server side for server-side discovery; see http://webviewers.org/xwiki/bin/view/Main/WebHome (utilize its format at all or reconcile?);
+better reconciliaton with local OS type systems
 ----

 The following steps may currently be altered by user preference.